 Children who easily get in a muddle or have difficulty dressing, writing or learning to swim or ride a bike often have a problem with motor planning.
 When a child has poor motor planning ability, they often try to instruct themselves in what to do and rely on a visual demonstration of a skill.
 They can also have difficulty doing two actions at once and make excuses not to try new Read more

-In our free monthly newsletter you will receive, articles on children’s learning, success stories, hints & tips, latest services & programs, news, events and volunteer opportunities.
+In our free monthly eNewsletter you’ll receive interesting articles on education and learning, tips for supporting children, our latest service offerings and programs, news, events and volunteer opportunities.